thybzi/styledoc/README.md

     /* styles here */
 }
 ```

+You can see the full list of StyleDoc standard tags here: http://usestyledoc.org/tags (some of listed tags and features aren't supported yet, but planned for future support).

 Besides normal `/**` docblocks, StyleDoc also supports `/*!` docblock format, which [can be used in Stylus](http://learnboost.github.io/stylus/docs/comments.html#multi-line-buffered) CSS preprocessor.